Lanarkshire

 Blantyre

-His original home and workplace in Station Road (G72 9BY) has been converted into the David Livingstone Centre, and is now open to the public following a complete refurbishment.
-Outside is a dramatic sculpture of Livingstone being attacked by a lion.
+On the grassy area in front is a dramatic sculpture of Livingstone being attacked by a lion.
 The creature is leaping up, about to fasten its jaws onto his left arm, as two African servants are brushed aside, all three men with expressions of horror and desperation.
-The incident which took place in 1844 in Mabotsa in present day South Africa left Livingstone with a permanent injury, never gaining full use of his arm.
+The incident which took place in 1844 in Mabotsa in present day South Africa left Livingstone with a permanent injury, never regaining full use of his arm.
 He shook me as a terrier does a rat, he wrote of the event.

 Kilsyth